 The Ideal First Step For Going Offshore

-This week’s Global Asset Protection and Wealth Summit has been conceived around the recognized Five Flags paradigm for going offshore.
+There is something known as the Five Flags paradigm for going offshore.
 Banking is one of the Five Flags, one of the opportunities for diversifying your capital, your assets, your investments, and your future overseas.
 For years, we’ve been recommending banking as an ideal option for anyone just getting started with this go-offshore stuff.
 It’s the easiest best first step, we’ve long said.

 It’s still a great getting-started step, and it’s a necessary piece of the infrastructure you need to build if you want to spend time, do business, or make investments in another country.

-However, it’s not nearly as easy as it used to be to open a bank account in another country, especially if you’re an American.
-It is still possible and still important to hold at least one bank account (we recommend at least two, in fact) offshore, but in today’s world you need to be prepared for the process of getting an offshore bank account opened.
+However, opening a bank account in another country is nowhere nearly as easy as it used to be, especially if you’re an American.
+It is still possible and important to hold at least one bank account offshore, but in today’s world you need to be prepared for the process of getting an offshore bank account opened.

 Bankers and other industry experts participating in our Banking panel discussion detailed what you need to know to open a bank account in another country… and walked through strategies for doing business, investing, buying real estate, and getting money where you want it to be in today’s complicated banking age.